 - If a fire does start, don't try to fight the fire.
 Get out and call 999 immediately.

-- Don’t use the cooker near or below curtains, shelves, cupboards, or anything else likely to be damaged by the escaping steam
+- Don’t use the rice cooker near or below curtains, shelves, cupboards, or anything else likely to be damaged by the escaping steam

 - Do not over fill the bowl with food and water.

 - Always be careful when pouring food or water in or out of the rice cooker so that the power cord and socket stays dry.